 There are several forms of alternative dispute resolution which can have a role to play in family law cases.
 These include:

 Arbitration provides a direct alternative to litigation where the parties agree to refer the resolution of contentious matters to an Arbitrator who will be an experienced family lawyer.
 The process has certain advantages over litigation in that it is quicker, more economic and, importantly, all proceedings are private.
-Both Gillian and Alasdair are FLAGS (Family Law Arbitration Group Scotland) Arbitrators.
+Gillian Crandles is a FLAGS (Family Law Arbitration Group Scotland) Arbitrator.